 - Signature of registered agent

 Kentucky keeps the Articles of Organization filing process pretty simple; there aren’t a ton of extra steps to complete.
 If you fill out the requested information, you’re largely set to go.
-That said, make sure that you include the written consent of your registered agent, or have your agent send a letter to the Secretary of State, consenting to the appointment (before you file the Articles).
-Not all states require this additional step, Kentucky does.
-If you don’t include it, your filing will be rejected, your filing fee lost, and you’ll have to redo the process.
-Thankfully, that problem is easy to correct.
+That said, make sure that you include the written consent of your registered agent or have your agent send a letter to the Secretary of State consenting to the appointment (before you file the Articles).
+Not all states require this additional step, but Kentucky does.

 - Total cost: $40